LexiPugh/practice-problems/README.md

     - Question Difficulty: Easy
     - Concepts Covered: Performing an INNER JOIN to combine data from two different tables, using the PostgreSQL Interval function to add a specified time interval to a date value
 28. Day 28 - December 28th 2023: [Device First Used from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/december2023/day28.md)
-    - Languages Used: SQL and Python
+    - Languages Used: SQL
     - Question Difficulty: Easy
-    - Concepts Covered: Using the GROUP BY keyword and the MIN function to find the earliest occurence of a data point grouped by device with SQL, using the .groupby() function and .min() function to accomplish the same output with Python
+    - Concepts Covered: Used the GROUP BY keyword and the MIN() function to find the earliest date a game was played grouped by device.
+Used the WHERE keyword to filter by game and the ORDER BY keyword to order by the date
 29. Day 29 - December 29th 2023: [Tesla Models from Analyst Builder](https://github.com/LexiPugh/practice-problems/blob/main/practice_problems/december2023/day29.md)
     - Languages Used: SQL and Python
     - Question Difficulty: Easy